 Getting a direct quote from the client is another great way to add believability and credibility to your case story.

 Also consider including a quote from the professional in your firm that worked on the client’s project.
 This helps make the case study seem more tangible and easier to identify with.

 4. Include keywords in the title and body copy.

 Conduct keyword analysis of your case story’s topic and include them when you are writing.
 This will help search engines find the case story and spread the word.
 Include your identified keyword or keyword phrase both in the title of the case story and 2-3 times in the copy.

 Some common keywords include the name of the client’s company and the nature of the service you provided.

 Good stories have a beginning, a middle, and an end.
 They also have a struggle against the odds and a turning point.
 If it is too easy, there is no tension or suspense.
 Will it work or not?

-While we are not suggesting turning your case stories in literature, a little bit of old fashion story telling will go a long ways toward increasing reader interest and engagement.
+While we are not suggesting turning your case stories into literature, a little bit of old-fashion story telling will go a long ways toward increasing reader interest and engagement.

 Explain the client’s challenges and why your professional services firm was the right fit for their needs.
 Describe how you helped the client and try to paint a clear picture of what it’s like to work with your firm.
 And most importantly, show results and that you were able to deliver on your promises.